brunodrugowick/ProgrammingStudies/README.md

 # Programming Studies

 This is a repository to manage my studies on the **year of 2019**.
-The main objective here is to pump it up ([don't you know?](https://www.youtube.com/watch?v=0HtyF0jux2Q)) my development skills.
+The main objective here is to pump it up ([don't you know?](https://www.youtube.com/watch?v=0HtyF0jux2Q)) my development and design skills.

 ## Main Schedule